torkvell/localJob-server/README.md

 Main user stories:

-- As a private person I want to find local help with small work tasks quickly and efficient.
 - As a jobless person I would like to easily and quickly find jobs in my area.
+- As a private person I want to get help with small work tasks.

 Detailed user stories: